rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 > Stood there boldly sweatin' in the sun.
 Felt like a million.
 Felt like number one.

-Quick, what's the speed of light?!
-186,276 miles per second or 299,792,458 meters per second! - just as every schoolboy should know.
-Also, did you happen to know that when the sun goes out we won't know for around 8 minutes?

-Knoll has read Hawking and I think I heard it first from that English git in what undoubtedly inspired Knoll's title: [_A Brief History of Time_](https://en.wikipedia.org/wiki/A_Brief_History_of_Time).

-Anyhow,

-13.8 billion years ago the "primordial kernel of universe began to expand rapidly" and is still.
-With the collapse of atoms into hot, dense balls due to gravity which caused hydrogen nuclei therein to fuse and form helium we have light and we humans now have something to look back to.<sup>\*</sup> Most of our understanding of things comes from light.
-Our eyes can only detect a narrow range of wavelengths but we have tools that can help us understand the composition of its source.

-Light, light on the brain.
-What's Hawking have to say?

-> By the wave/particle duality of quantum mechanics, light can be regarded as both a wave and particle.

-[Max Planck](https://en.wikipedia.org/wiki/Max_Planck) suggested that light, X rays, and other waves could not be emitted at an arbitrary rate, but only in certain packets that he called quanta, mostly quoting Hawking.

-Light and gravity.
-An important duo.

-> I still believed in my dreams!

-Our sun has about enough fuel to keep burning and exploding for another five thousand million years or thereabouts.
+Our Sun has about enough fuel to keep burning and exploding for another five thousand million years or thereabouts.
 Think about time and its deep reach.
 How far back does it actually go?
 Knoll says this as "through the immensity of time".
 Time is big, Rex.
 The early stars were great foundries fusing elements in the tedium of time.
 Eons of endless fusion.

-<center>\*\*\*</center>

 About 4.6 billion years ago and 93 million miles away from the newly formed Sun (Sol) all these collisions of atoms and the resulting heat and accompanying coalescing into forms we're left with some kind of Earth but not as we know it today, of course.
 Way back  about 4.54 billion years ago (wasn't that 4.6 billion just now?) the Earth was not hospitable to life.
 I think we know this from rocks.
 If light is telling us the story of the universe than rocks tell the history of Earth so says Knoll.
 My mind wonders now to the [Cambrian explosion and the Burgess shale](https://en.wikipedia.org/wiki/Burgess_Shale-type_preservation) of which I learned from Gould and he has written a book called [_Wonderful Life_](https://en.wikipedia.org/wiki/Wonderful_Life_(book)) all about it.
 I haven't read it all but do plan to finish some day. :-)

 Soon we're talking about rocks from space and some even think that life came here from out there riding on a holy comet and boom landing on old Earth.
 This is called "panspermia" and Knoll says he understands that some others enthuse about this idea of seeded life (p.
 72).
 Eiseley also discusses panspermia and seems more inclined on the idea but I think he calls it something else.
 He is far more poetic about it from what I recall.
 This doesn't really solve the origin of life problem, however.
 Just moves it elsewhere.
 This is all very great reading.
 This calls to mind [preformationism](https://en.wikipedia.org/wiki/Preformationism)—Gould has a wonderful essay about this that all should read called "On Heroes and Fools in Science".
 You can probably get all the Gould you'd ever need at Wikiquote: [https://en.wikiquote.org/wiki/Stephen_Jay_Gould](https://en.wikiquote.org/wiki/Stephen_Jay_Gould) but I might pepper him about now and then in what follows.

-<sub>\* A star is formed when a large amount of gas (mostly hydrogen) starts to collapse in on itself due to gravitational attraction.
+<sub><small>\* A star is formed when a large amount of gas (mostly hydrogen) starts to collapse in on itself due to gravitational attraction.
 As it contracts the atoms of the gas collide with each other more and more frequently and at greater and greater speeds—the gas heats up.
 Eventually, the gas will be so hot that when the hydrogen atoms collide they no longer bounce off each other, but instead coalesce to form helium.
-The heat released in this reaction, which is like a controlled hydrogen bomb explosion is what makes the star shine.  </sub>
+The heat released in this reaction, which is like a controlled hydrogen bomb explosion is what makes the star shine.  </sub></small>

 ### TODO